KSPI INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Joint Stock Company Kaspi.Kz And Encourages Investors To Con...

-NEW YORK, Sept.
-26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Joint Stock Company Kaspi ("Kaspi" or "the Company") (NASDAQ: KSPI ).
-Investors who purchased Kaspi securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/KSPI .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+01, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Joint Stock Company Kaspi.kz (“Kaspi” or“the Company”) (NASDAQ: KSPI).
+Investors who purchased Kaspi securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/KSPI .

 Investigation Details